 New York law is different.
 It states that you cannot have the "ability to accept a detachable magazine".
 "Ability" means having the capacity or the physical ability to accept a detachable magazine or switch one magazine out for another.
 Therefore, just breaking the action to remove the magazine is not enough to comply with N.Y. law.
 The ability is still there.
 For New York compliance you will need to take installation of your CompMag a step further, making your CompMag "permanent" and removing the ability.

 The easiest and most inexpensive way to do this on the GEN.2 CompMag is to simply apply epoxy over the screw in the top of your CompMag so it cannot be removed.
 This is the method that has been approved by our NY firearms attorney.
 This analysis can be found below.
 The epoxy should be applied once the CompMag is installed and checked for functionality.
 Epoxying over the screw "permanently" attaches the CompMag into your firearm and removes the ability of your firearm to accept a detachable magazine.
 If you do not have epoxy, a single use packet can be found on our website HERE.

 There are also other ways that companies in New York have come up with to “permanently attach” the CompMag into your firearm to meet this New York criteria.
 You are free to use them instead of epoxying the screw on the magazine.
 One solution for the AR-15 is the "Safe Mod" by All Star Tactical.
 This inexpensive device disables your mag release.
 This is available on our website HERE.
+Also the Cross Armory Fixed Mag permanately locks your CompMag into an AR rifle with easy removability.
+It is available HERE.
 Another is the AR-15 Magazine lock from D.D.'s Ranch.
 This replaces your whole mag release.
 This is available on our website HERE.

 Once "permanently attached" according to N.Y. law, the CompMag is an ideal loading and unloading solution for your AR-15, AR-10, or AK-47 and allows you to keep your features.